Perkedel/Kaded-fnf-mods/CREDIT.md

 # Big shoutout yay
 thancc for all these resources! without them, everything is impossible.

-# additional list of credit links
+# list of credit links
 - https://youtu.be/9dfkMgrjDOw BrightFyre Comprehensive FNF mod from source code level
 - https://www.youtube.com/channel/UCvbZKyPNpKGri4uKGsZSw6w BrightFyre channel
 - https://docs.google.com/document/d/1kddBhfcHoj5WEBn_VRozmMjUFZzFphTPmkyo6ellWiY/edit?usp=sharing from the comment of part add character we got the Google doc version of the tutorial